TeamDman/eye-config/README.md

 Usage: eye_config.exe [OPTIONS] <COMMAND>

 Commands:
-  list
-  show
-  clean
-  prune
-  help   Print this message or the help of the given subcommand(s)
+  list   List known configurations show   Shows configuration details interactively or by key clean  Remove configuration files prune  Clean up known configuration entries which are no longer valid help   Print this message or the help of the given subcommand(s)

 Options:
       --debug         Enable debug logging
       --interactive   If false, the program will error when interaction is requested --auto-approve  If true, any confirmation prompt will be automatically approved -h, --help          Print help
   -V, --version       Print version